War Memorial Garden

 He decided that as he could only find initials for some forenames that all names should be presented in that way.

 He has found a lot of notes about various people mentioned, but sadly not for all of them.
 This is an ongoing process and once completed will be uploaded onto the website.

 This will be easier for the WW1 names as they are publicly available, but the WW2 names fall foul of the “100 year rule” with respect to publication.

 If you have any information that you could share with the Parish Council about any members of your family who served in either war, please contact the Parish Clerk or Cllr Dawson.

-The Parish Council are in the process of acquiring the land from Durham County Council and will make this area into a much more attractive area.
+The Parish Council have acquired the land from Durham County Council and will continue to make this area into a much more attractive area.

 The Parish Council would like to thank Mark at Pity Me Nursery for donating flowers to put around the garden.

 The Parish Council have recently laid a new resin area around the war memorial, making it look attractive and easily accessible.